secondaryfun/game-of-war/README.md

 ### Rules

-The rules for the game can be found [here:] (https://bicyclecards.com/how-to-play/war/)
+The rules for the game can be found [here.](https://bicyclecards.com/how-to-play/war/)

 Objective:  The winning player takes all the cards.